 These are just a small number of ways to help you have a better night’s sleep during hot and humid evenings.

-If you’d like to improve sleeping habits amongst your employees, talk to us about our sleep educational workshops.
+If you’d like to improve sleeping habits amongst your employees, talk to us about our sleep educational workshops available as part of our corporate health and wellbeing programmes.
 Contact us via our website or call us on 0800 170 1777.